alexpw/clawk/README.md

 * Full power for clojure at your disposal without learning awk.
 * Doing the `reader/line-seq/doseq/split/print` dance in Clojure is tedious.
-* If you happen to have files where each record is in EDN, awk and friends don't help.
+* If you happen to have files where each record is in EDN or JSON, awk and friends don't help.

 Cons: